Change-point detection based on weighted two-sample U-statistics: Simulations

 Next, we evaluate the performance of the test statistics by computing the empirical sizes and the power.
 Table~\ref{emp.size.cusum.wilc} presents the empirical sizes for the unweighted and weighted CUSUM and Wilcoxon test statistics.
 The empirical sizes are lower than the nominal size in all cases considered.
 For the unweighted test statistics the size distortion shrinks to zero as the sample size increases, whereas for the weighted test statistics the difference between the empirical size and the nominal size is much larger for all considered sample sizes.

-Figure~\ref{fig.power} shows the size-corrected power of the CUSUM, weighted CUSUM and the Wilcoxon and weighted Wilcoxon test statistic for all possible change-point times with shift height $\delta=0.3.$ It is clear that the power of all test statistics improves as the change-point is more central.
+Figure~\ref{fig.power} shows the size-corrected power of the CUSUM, weighted CUSUM and the Wilcoxon and weighted Wilcoxon test statistic for all possible change-point times with shift height $\Delta=0.3.$ The simulations are based on i.i.d.\ standard normally distributed observations.
+It is clear that the power of all test statistics improves as the change-point is more central.
 In the case of early and late changes the weighted test statistics have better power than the unweighted ones, whereas they have less power for changes in the middle of the time period.
 For standard normally distributed data the power of the CUSUM and the Wilcoxon test statistics differs only marginally.
 Considering data with heavier tails, such as $t(5)$ or $t(3)$ distributed observations, one can see that the CUSUM test statistics lose more power, especially the weighted CUSUM.
 In both cases, the Wilcoxon test statistics have better power.

+Figure~\ref{fig.power.ar} shows analogous power plots, based on AR(1)-processes with $t(3)$-distributed innovations and correlation coefficients $\rho=0.3,0.5,0.7$.
+It is easy to see that a higher correlation results in a lower power.
+Again, in the case of early and late changes the weighted test statistics have better power than the unweighted ones.
+Compared to the CUSUM test statistics, the Wilcoxon test statistics always have greater power.